This famous painting of the presentation of the Declaration of Independence to Congress by American John Trumbull hangs in the U.S. Capitol Rotunda.

 The First Continental Congress

 The escalating tension with the British slowly brought unity between the thirteen colonies.
-In September 1774, fifty-five delegates representing every colony except Georgia met at the Pennsylvania State House in Philadelphia (now Independence Hall) to discuss what steps to take in response to increased hostility.
+In September 1774, fifty-five delegates representing every colony except Georgia met at the Pennsylvania State House in Philadelphia (now Independence Hall) to discuss steps to take to respond to increased hostility.
 Some of American history’s most influential figures of the time were part of the First Continental Congress.
 This included George Washington, John Adams, Samuel Adams, John Jay, John Dickinson, John Hancock, and Patrick Henry.

 At this stage, there was not a strong movement toward declaring independence from Britain.
 However, there needed to be some response to increased British authoritarianism.
 The areas in and around Boston had become the flashpoint for conflict.
 Suffolk County, Massachusetts, ordered citizens to ignore the Intolerable Acts, boycott British goods, and raise a militia.
 The First Continental Congress endorsed these actions.
-Congress went on to pass Articles of Association that called for a complete halt to the importation of British goods by December 1, 1774, if the Intolerable Acts were not repealed.
+Congress passed Articles of Association that called for a complete halt to importing British goods by December 1, 1774, if the Intolerable Acts were not repealed.

-Congress adjourned on October 26, 1774, with an agreement to give Britain adequate time to respond.
-A Second Continental Congress was to be called if the situation did not improve.
+Congress adjourned on October 26, 1774, agreeing to give Britain adequate time to respond.
+If the situation did not improve, a second Continental Congress was to be called.

 The Shot Heard Round the World